 For 7 UP biscuits you will need a glass baking dish or an iron skillet.
 Melted butter is placed in the pan first and the biscuits are placed in the butter, so you need something with sides to hold the butter.

-What to serve with this 7 UP biscuit recipe
+What to serve with 7-Up Biscuits

 - Strawberry rhubarb jam or honey butter are all you need.